Sing to God: Songs

-Promotion and release
+Title and cover art

 Tim Smith denied that the album title, Sing to God, was a reference to faith.
 He said that the album was named it "merely because [former Cardiacs keyboardist] Bill Drake had this little kid-hymn book and it was called Sing to God and we thought it was a nice title."
 He said that "it's just if the word "Jesus" appears [in the album's lyrics], it's just because it mentions Jesus in the same way that anyone's name would appear."
-The album cover, featuring the band's disembodied heads floating against a dark night sky dotted with stars, was inspired by Night of the Hunter.
+The album cover, featuring the band's disembodied heads floating against a dark night sky dotted with stars, was inspired by the opening scene of the 1955 film The Night of the Hunter.
 Sean Kitching of The Quietus said that "the creepy fairytale atmosphere" of the film "makes it an entirely appropriate image that resonates perfectly with the album's overall vibe.
 The fact that the band members' eyes are all rendered artificially larger, suggesting wide-eyed children, or perhaps adults returned to that beatific state by the administration of some pharmaceutical philtre, also attests to the truly psychedelic nature of the sounds contained within."

+Promotion and release

 The album was released on 10 June 1996 by the band's own label Alphabet Business Concern.
-Originally a limited edition 2CD double album set, limited to 3,000 copies, Sing to God was subsequently re-released as two separate albums, Sing to God – Part One and Sing to God – Part Two.
+Originally a limited edition run of 3000 double album CD sets, Sing to God was subsequently re-released as two separate albums, Sing to God – Part One and Sing to God – Part Two.
 The band's website explained this, saying the album "was later split into two separate albums due to a mistake".
 "Bellyeye" was released as the album's first single several months ahead of the album on Org Records, the record-releasing wing of long-term Cardiacs' supporters Organ Magazine.
 It was one of the band's few releases on a label other than Alphabet Business Concern.
 Tim Smith said the single was "only a small release made by some friends who run a fanzine over here.
 Since we hadn't released anything for a couple of years they offered to put that out for us.
 That was a part of the new album that we were recording at the time anyway."
 A comment about not disturbing commercial sensibilities was slightly edited in the "Manhoo" single because "it was too long and when it's too long it won't be played on the radio."
 The part in question was "that middle bit where it goes off the wall a little bit, it comes off the rail and then lands back where it was in the first place.
 [The band] thought [they'd] just keep it on the rail.
 [Tim Smith] likes both versions."
 Two further singles were released from the album, "Manhoo" and "Odd Even", both released like the album on the band's own Alphabet Business Concern label.
 Additional singles for “Bell Clinks” and “Dirty Boy” were planned but never released.
 None of the singles charted.